Homestuck126/final_project_cs100_jsand_mman_atam/README.md

 method will allow new characters to be created quickly.
 These characters or enemies will require creation during run-time based on random attributes and the factory design method can efficently solve this issue.
- >

- >
- >
- >   * Why you picked this pattern and what feature you will implement with it
- >   * What problem you anticipate encountering when implementing your project that you will solve using the design pattern
- >   * Why the chosen design pattern will lead to a good solution to that problem
- > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to